TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 TorXakis will hang, waiting for a tester to connect.

-3. Start another TorXakis instance as the Tester: run the [TorXakis](TorXakis) with the LuckyPeople model described above in another command window.
+3. Start another TorXakis instance as the Tester: run the [TorXakis][7] with the LuckyPeople model described above in another command window.

 `$> torxakis LuckyPeople.txs`